PathToLife/DecksFramework/README.md

 # Decks Framework
 Framework API to handle the deck and cards, built in Go with Gin HttpServer

-It is recommended to use the GoLand IDE with this project, however QuickStart commands for universal use are below

-Sole contributor: PathToLife, a NodeJS/React Full Stack developer :)
+Contributors: PathToLife, a NodeJS/React Full Stack developer :)

 # Quick Start